-The Company had a stock incentive plan (the 2006 Plan) that provided for the issuance of incentive and non-qualified stock options to employees and directors, for the purpose of encouraging key officers, directors, employees, and consultants of the Company to remain with the Company and devote their best efforts to the business of the Company.
+The Company had a stock incentive plan (the 2006 Plan) that provided for the issuance of incentive and nonqualified stock options to employees and directors, for the purpose of encouraging key officers, directors, employees, and consultants of the Company to remain with the Company and devote their best efforts to the business of the Company.
 The 2006 Plan expired in 2016, and 3,295 shares then outstanding remain available for exercise as of December 31, 2021.
 On August 29, 2016, the Company's stockholders approved a new stock option plan (the 2016 Plan) with the same directive as the old plan.
 Under the 2016 Plan, incentive stock options must be granted at exercise prices not less than 100% of the fair value of the Company's stock as of the grant date.
-If incentive options are granted to persons owning more than 10% of the voting stock of the Company, the Plan provides that the exercise price shall not be less than 110% of the fair value of the Company's stock as of the grant date.
+If incentive options are granted to persons owning more than 10% of the voting stock as of the grant date.
 These options have exercise and vesting terms established by the Option Committee of the Company's Board of Directors at the time of each grant, but in no event are the options exercisable after ten years from the date of grant.
 The options granted are subject to time-based vesting ranging from immediate vesting to vesting 48 months after the date of grant.
-The Board of Directors approved an increase in the 2016 Plan of 440,000 shares in June 2020 and 600,000 shares in May 2021 and evergreen adjustments of 4% on December 31, 2021 and 2020 or 49,638 and 24,652 shares, respectively.
+The Board of Directors approved an increase in the 2016 Plan of 440,000 shares in June 2020 and 600,000 shares in May 2021 and evergreen adjustments of 4% on December 31, 2021 and 2020, or 49,638 and 24,652 shares, respectively.
 The Company has reserved 1,290,582 shares of common stock for issuance under the 2006 and 2016 Plans as of December 31, 2021.
 As of December 31, 2021, options issued under the 2006 and 2016 Plans were 725,946.